 sudo vim /etc/security/limits.conf

-Add the following 2 lines to the file, notice do not miss the * mark:
+Add the following 2 lines to the file, note that do not miss the

 * hard nofile 20000 * soft nofile 20000

 That’s it, now everything is set up.
-And the next, we are going to install Gisgraphy server.
+In the next step, we are going to install Gisgraphy server.

 4. Insatll Gisgraphy